Complete the following steps prior to your departure to Ottawa so you can thrive when you arrive!

 - Note important dates and deadlines within the New Student Checklist available through the Registrar’s Office.

-- Register for the online I-Start Orientation program for all incoming international students.
+- Register for the I-Start Orientation program on Brightspace for all incoming international students.

 - Register for classes on Carleton Central.